The Appleton is pleased to provide resources to teachers, schools, homeschoolers and parents to enrich children’s

 Teaching Posters and Lesson Plans

-Thanks to generous funding from the David & Lisa Midgett Foundation and another anonymous donor, two free teaching posters are currently available.
+Thanks to generous funding from the David & Lisa Midgett Foundation and an anonymous donor, two free teaching posters are available.

 Lesson plans and other educational materials are available, including topics to inspire core-curriculum and art teachers.
 Please contact Hollis Mutch, 352-291-4455, ext.
 1613, or email@example.com, to receive more information.

 Bus Reimbursement Program